microsoft/CLUES/README.md

 # CLUES: Few-Shot Learning Evaluation in Natural Language Understanding

-This repo contains the source code for baseline models in [CLUES](https://openreview.net/pdf?id=VhIIQBm00VI) under [MIT License](LICENSE).
+This repo contains the data and source code for baseline models in the NeurIPS 2021 benchmark paper for [Constrained Language Understanding Evaluation Standard (CLUES)](https://openreview.net/pdf?id=VhIIQBm00VI) under [MIT License](LICENSE).

 ## Overview

-We release source codes for two fine-tuning strategies on CLUES, one with classic fine-tuning and the other with prompt-based fine-tuning.
+The benchmark data is located in the ```data'' directory.
+We also release source codes for two fine-tuning strategies on CLUES, one with classic fine-tuning and the other with prompt-based fine-tuning.

 ## Classic finetuning